-- 1. The library conducts a community survey or focus group on a regular basis, using the resources of the Friends of the Library, its web site, and other compatible agencies in the community.
-The library uses its community survey or focus group to determine the level of the public's awareness of library services, need for new services, and the effectiveness of its public relations plan.
+- 1. The library regularly engages their community including non-users, via focus groups, surveys, conversations, etc. The library uses its community survey or focus group to determine the level of the public's awareness of library services, need for new services, and the effectiveness of its public relations plan.
 [For sample library surveys and questionnaires see www.lrs.org/usersurveys.php.] - 2.
 The library designates or employs a public relations or marketing coordinator. - 3.
 The library provides a dedicated public meeting space.
 Choose only if Facilities Enhanced Elective #1 was not used for Enhanced Level Certification. - 4.
-The library board and administration promote the formation of an support active participation in a Friends group.
+The library board and administration promote the formation of and support active participation in a Friends group.